 PATH also has 5 drivers of change: ways of purposefully achieving the EOIOs and IOs that draw on a range of delivery modalities and approaches that go beyond traditional technical solutions to aid problems.
 These five drivers of change are shown at the right-hand side of Chart 1.
-These approaches draw on emerging insights to effective aid around adaptive programming (testing, assessing, learning, adapting); problem based iterative programming; thinking and working politically; coalition building and policy engagement.
+As shown in Chart 1, the five drivers are available to shape and support each of the Intermediate Outcomes, albeit at different times and in different ways depending upon individual circumstances.
+This, in turn, then supports the End of Investment Outcomes.
+These five drivers draw on emerging insights to effective aid around adaptive programming (see Annex 4 for a definition).
+The five drivers involve the proactive use of evidence, learning and dialogue; addressing problem-driven bottlenecks; leveraging partners; targeted national level support; and responding to emerging priorities.
 As with the EOIOs and IOs, these 5 drivers are not mutually exclusive.
 They can and should work together to support achievement of the EOIOs and IOs.
 See Annexes 2 and 11.